sumeetsk/xdrive/readme.md

 * If notebook says "Connection reset by peer" then just rerun the cell.
 If you know how I can stop this then please let me know.
-* If you run xdrive in a container this means you have four machines running.
-If you get problems then first check which machine you are using!
-    - Your laptop
-    - xdrive container on your laptop running notebook server
-    - Amazon instance
-    - fastai (or other) container on the amazon instance running notebook server

 ## Benefits